How To Configure Guided Cash Management

 Any stored transactions must be dealt with before the process can continue.
 This can involve recalling them at a POS and either completing or voiding them, or using the delete function provided in the above screen.

 To delete stored transactions, the user needs to have the relevant privileges assigned to one of their User Roles.
-These are described in the Roles section.
+These are described in the Role section.

 According to the privileges set to the user, the following buttons are displayed:

-Once the stored transactions are completed and there are no stored transactions for the specific location then the system navigates to the next screen for Day End declarations.
+Once the stored transactions are completed and there are no stored transactions for the specific location, the system navigates to the next screen for Day End declarations.

 The following screen is displayed for the user to select from:

-When the user selects the Play button then the Back Office navigates to the declaration method defined for the location’s terminals.
+When the user selects the Play button, the Back Office navigates to the declaration method defined for the location's terminals.
 This could be either Terminal Cashup and Closing Float or Terminal Cashup.

-If Terminal Cashup and Closing Float is configured in the terminal then the user is presented with the following screen:
+If Terminal Cashup and Closing Float is configured in the terminal, the user is presented with the following screen:

 This screen allows the user to declare the Closing Float - this is the money that will remain in the drawer and be used as the float for the next session.